-Another is whether Lenny really killed his wife or it's just another of Teddy's lies is left up to the audience, as there's evidence for each.
+- Another is whether Lenny really killed his wife or it's just another of Teddy's lies is left up to the audience, as there's evidence for each.
 There's also whether or not Teddy being killed will stop his killing spree.
 And probably the most poignant one.
 Is Lenny a victim, being manipulated by Teddy to be a hired gun, who frees himself from Teddy's influence at the end of the movie?
 Or is Lenny just a serial killer with anterograde amnesia who just wants a purpose in life, even if it means deluding himself?
 The second has more weight than it initially appears, if one wonders what kind of life Lenny will/can have if he gets away with it.

-What about Teddy?
+- What about Teddy?
 Is he just a scheming crook who manipulated a hapless amnesiac into becoming his own personal thug?
-Or is he, in fact, the only real friend that Lenny has—a devoted pal who's been keeping Lenny out of jail, holding him back from becoming a full-blown serial killer, and giving him purpose and protectionall because he just wants the poor guy to be happy?
+Or is he, in fact, the only real friend that Lenny hasa devoted pal who's been keeping Lenny out of jail, holding him back from becoming a full-blown serial killer, and giving him purpose and protectionall because he just wants the poor guy to be happy?

-Award Snub: Memento was one of the most critically acclaimed films of 2001 and is frequently ranked as one of the best films of the 2000-2009 decade, yet it didn't even receive a Best Picture Oscar nomination.
+- Memento was one of the most critically acclaimed films of 2001 and is frequently ranked as one of the best films of the 2000-2009 decade, yet it didn't even receive a Best Picture Oscar nomination.

-Christopher Nolan received a Director's Guild Award nomination but was snubbed by the Oscars.
+- Christopher Nolan received a Director's Guild Award nomination but was snubbed by the Oscars.

-The film did receive two Oscar nominations for Best Original Screenplay and Best Film Editing.
+- The film did receive two Oscar nominations for Best Original Screenplay and Best Film Editing.
 However, considering that Memento has appeared on lists of the greatest screenplays and best edited films of all time, one could argue it should have won both nominations.

-Leonard arguably crosses this when he decides to consciously forget the truth about what happened and makes it seem as if Teddy was the one who killed his wife, just so he would still feel a sense of purpose.
+- Leonard crosses this when he decides to consciously forget the truth about what happened and makes it seem as if Teddy was the one who killed his wife, just so he would still feel a sense of purpose.
 This in itself becomes rather blurry depending on just how you interpret Teddy's character and whether or not what he said was actually true.

-Teddy, knowing what he knows about the protagonist's facts concerning the case, and knowing that his own real name is John G., why he went within a hundred miles of this guy can at best be chalked up to greedy recklessness and less charitably just a death wish.
+- What an Idiot!: Teddy, knowing what he knows about the protagonist's facts concerning the case, and knowing that his own real name is John G., why he went within a hundred miles of this guy can at best be chalked up to greedy recklessness and less charitably just a death wish.
 At least he used an alias.
 Still, it's a bad idea.